PragtiKumari/MyntraBoards/README.md

 # MyntraBoards Prototype
 Welcome to the MyntraBoards Prototype!
-This project demonstrates a new app-in-app feature for the Myntra app which is designed to enhance user engagement by transforming the conventional wishlist into a more fun and community-driven feature integrated with MStudio.
+This project was built as part of the **Myntra Hackeramp: WeForShe 2024** by our team **Synergy Sharks**.
+This team project demonstrates a new app-in-app feature for the Myntra app which is designed to enhance user engagement by transforming the conventional wishlist into a more fun and community-driven feature integrated with MStudio.

 ## Table of Contents